Kristinita/KristinitaPelican/content/Life-hacks/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 1. [Update version in *messages.json*](https://packagecontrol.io/docs/messaging),
 1. Add changelog to *messages/&lt;version&gt;.txt* file,

-It may takes a lot of time.
+It may take a lot of time.

 In this article I wrote, how possible to make all these actions use only one command in command line.